MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/top-scoring-industry-antivirus-tests.md

 ### Enterprise Endpoint Protection April - June 2018: [AAA award](https://selabs.uk/download/enterprise/epp/2018/apr-jun-2018-enterprise.pdf) <sup>**pdf**</sup>

-Microsoft's next-generation protection was named as one of the most effective products, stopping all targeted attacks and the vast majority of public threats.
+Windows Defender ATP next-gen protection was named as one of the most effective products, stopping all targeted attacks and the vast majority of public threats.

-Note: The product tested was Microsoft System Center Endpoint Protection, which is the same product as Windows Defender Antivirus.

 ## To what extent are tests representative of protection in the real world?